Our Race Equality Action Plan

 For the past three years staff and students from across the University have been working to develop the University’s new Race Equality Action Plan.
 Based on feedback from staff and students, as well as analysing data about the differences in outcomes for staff and students of different ethnicities, the Race Equality Charter Self-Assessment Team has produced 80 actions to enhance Race Equality here at the University of Wolverhampton.

-You can now read the Draft Race Equality Action Plan (Word doc 96k).
+You can read the Race Equality Action Plan.
 It is a combination of actions to improve the staff and student experience here at the University of Wolverhampton.
 Its actions covers the breadth of life here at the University of Wolverhampton, including actions to:

 - Recruit a more diverse staff body that better reflects the student population

 - Proactively support Black, Asian or Minority Ethnic staff to apply for promotion

 - Improved system for handling complaints about racist discrimination or harassment